kubernetes/publishing-bot/README.md

 * Use one of the existing [configs](configs) and
 * launch `make deploy CONFIG=configs/kubernetes-nightly`

 **Caution:** Make sure that the bot github user CANNOT close arbitrary issues in the upstream repo.
-Otherwise, github will close, them triggered by `Fixes kubernetes/kubernetes#123` patterns in published commits.
+Otherwise, github will close, then triggered by `Fixes kubernetes/kubernetes#123` patterns in published commits.

 ## Known issues